-The Basilica of the Holy Cross in Jerusalem is a Roman Catholic minor basilica in Rome, Italy.
+The Basilica of the Holy Cross in Jerusalem is a Catholic basilica in Rome.
 It is one of the Seven Pilgrim Churches of Rome.
-According to tradition, the basilica was consecrated in 325 to house the relics of the Passion of Jesus Christ brought to Rome from the Holy Land by Empress St. Helena, the mother of Roman Emperor Constantine I. Several famous relics of disputed authenticity, are housed there in the Cappella delle Reliquie.
+According to tradition, the basilica was consecrated in 325 to house the relics of the Passion of Jesus Christ.
+The relics were brought to Rome from the Holy Land by Empress St. Helena, the mother of Roman Emperor Constantine I. Several famous relics of disputed authenticity, are housed there in the Cappella delle Reliquie.

-- The panel which hung on Christ’s Cross (considered to be a mediaeval forgery);
+- The panel which hung on Christ’s Cross (considered to be a medieval forgery);

 - two thorns of the Crown of Thorns;